-- Permit Required No person shall authorize or undertake any applicable work as defined in Section 3 of this Ordinance without first obtaining a permit from the Town.
-All applications for permits required by this ordinance shall be made in writing.
-The application for permits shall be in a form as the Planning Board shall prescribe and shall contain the following: - a.
-Name, address, e-mail address and phone number of applicant - Tax map and lot number - Location of work - Whether or not proposal is within Shoreland Zone or within a Resource Protection Area. - e.
-Use of structure. - The number of bedrooms - g.
-Contractor name, address, and phone number - h.
-A sketch plan containing - The exterior dimensions of all proposed structures including decks - · Distances from structures to property lines and roads, and - Driveway entrance locations. - Existing and proposed location of wells and subsurface wastewater systems - Parking areas
+- 1. Permit Required- no person shall authorize or undertake any applicable work as defined in Section 3 of this Ordinance without first obtaining a permit from the Town.
+All applications for permits required by this Ordinance shall be made in writing.
+The application for permits shall be in a form as the Planning Board shall prescribe and shall contain the following: - a) Name, address, email address, and phone number of applicant. - b) Tax map and lot number. - c) Evidence of right, title, and interest. (e.g. deed, purchase agreement with current deed) - d) Location of work. - e) Whether or not the proposal is within Shoreland Zone or within a Resource Protected Area. - f) Use of structure. - g) The number of bedrooms. - h) Contractor name, address, and phone number - i) A sketch plan containing: - The exterior dimensions of all proposed structures including decks. - Distances from structures to property lines and roads, and driveway entrance locations. - Existing and proposed location of wells and subsurface wastewater systems. - Parking areas.

-The applications shall be filed with the Code Enforcement Officer (CEO) prior to the start of any work.
-If the application is for work within the Shoreland Zone then the application shall be filed with the Code Enforcement Officer (CEO) and reviewed by the Planning Board.
+The applications shall be filed with the Code Enforcement Officer prior to the start of any work.
+If the application is for work within the Shoreland Zone, then the application shall be filed with the Code Enforcement Officer and reviewed by the Planning Board.
 The Planning Board may act to approve the work, disapprove, or approve with conditions.
 A permit is valid only for the named applicant and is transferable only as originally approved, with the notification of the new owner to the CEO and approval of the CEO.